ThomasXIONG151215/HabitatPower/README.md

 ## Current Main Functions

-Open the Integrated App Demo to experience in advance the new prototype of energy system simulation platform.
+Open the Integrated App Demo or naviguate through the 'demo_app_v1.x' folders to experience in advance the new prototype of energy system simulation platform.

 ## Recent Features

-22/08/03 - Uploading the models and research notes essentially for some typical refrigeration system components as well as the ipynb test field for the Shanghai Metro Station cases
+22/08/11 - Now in the 'demo_app_v1.1' users could create and define their own air-conditioning systems and adjust various parameters within extendable pannels

 ## Accumulations

 22/08/03 - Uploading the models and research notes essentially for some typical refrigeration system components as well as the ipynb test field for the Shanghai Metro Station cases

+22/08/11 - Now in the 'demo_app_v1.1' users could create and define their own air-conditioning systems and adjust various parameters within extendable pannels

 ## Background story